-The 2024-25 editorial board seeks talented, dedicated, and hardworking staff members to contribute to ELR's continued success.
+The 2025-26 editorial board seeks talented, dedicated, and hardworking staff members to contribute to ELR's continued success.
 Each year, ELR welcomes at least 30 staff members to join in the publication of three issues.
 Each staff member, with the guidance of an editor, has the opportunity to author a piece of legal scholarship to be considered for publication in the journal.
-Students have the option to submit either a longer Note or Comment that may fulfill the school's upper-division writing requirement or a shorter essay.
-In addition to the flexibility offered for page length, the journal offers staffers several different timelines to accommodate students' diverse needs.
-The process of writing the Note or Comment requires topic research, consultation with law professors and other subject matter experts, production of at least two drafts within established deadlines, and a demonstrated understanding of the Bluebook.
+Students have the option to submit either a longer Note or Comment (that may fulfill the school's upper-division writing requirement) or a shorter essay.
+The journal offers staffers flexibility with page length and several different timelines to accommodate students' diverse needs.
+Writing the Note or Comment requires topic research, consultation with law professors and other subject matter experts, production of at least two drafts within established deadlines, and a demonstrated understanding of the Bluebook.

 Throughout the production cycles, all staff members are required to complete cite-checking assignments to verify the substantive and technical accuracy of the articles.
-These assignments include researching and editing student-written Notes or Comments and outside articles to prepare them for publication.
+These assignments include researching and editing student-written Notes or Comments as well as outside articles submitted to ELR, to prepare them for publication.
 The assignments will begin in early fall and continue throughout the school year under strict deadlines.
-The production cycle culminates on Production Day when staff members perform a final proofreading of the articles for grammatical and footnote corrections prior to publication.
+The production cycle culminates on Production Day, when staff members perform a final proofreading of the articles for grammatical and footnote corrections prior to publication.
 Production Days are typically held on Saturdays or Sundays and offer an opportunity for all staffers and editors to come together.

 ELR membership is a commitment that lasts throughout the academic year.
 Each staff member must contribute time dedicated to ELR-related work and participate in office hours.
 Staff members who wish to remain on ELR after their first year must apply for an editorial position for the following year.
-Each spring, members of the current Executive Board select new editors based on the applicant's qualifications, performance as a staff member, such as adherence to deadlines, and demonstrated interest in the continued success of the law review.
+Each spring, members of the current Executive Board select new editors based on the applicant's qualifications, performance as a staff member (i.e. adherence to deadlines), and demonstrated interest in the continued success of the law review.